Peritoz/pattern-analysis-engine/README.md

 ## About

-This lib was created to provide a customizable pattern analysis engine.
-Its purpose is to apply rich pattern-matching logic over a given graph.
+This lib was created to provide a customizable pattern analysis engine over any repository type (relational, document, graph, key-value or column-oriented).
+Its purpose is to apply rich pattern-matching logic over a graph containing logical inference edges.
+It also provides a derivation engine to generate inference edges based on custom rules.

 ## Installation